-Students who are required to withdraw from the Faculty at the end of Fall/Winter may not register for the following Summer Term.
-Students who register for Summer Term courses prior to the requirement to withdraw will have their registration cancelled without penalty.
+Students who are required to withdraw from the Faculty at the end of Fall/Winter may not register for the following Summer or Fall/Winter Terms.
+Students who register for Summer or Fall/Winter courses prior to the requirement to withdraw will have their registration cancelled without penalty.